Earth's evolution was shaped by environmental crises at land and sea

 “The increase in biological activity led to huge amounts of organic matter sinking to the ocean floor, where it consumed large quantities of oxygen,” said Professor Mills.
 This process created marine dead zones where most marine life perished.

 “These anoxic events typically lasted around one to two million years and had profound impacts on marine ecosystems.
-The rocks rich in organic matter that accumulated during these events are by far the largest source of commercial oil and gas reserves globally.”
+The rocks rich in organic matter that accumulated during these events are by far the largest source of commercial oil and gas reserves globally,” Mills concluded.

 The researchers emphasized that today’s human activities, such as pollution, deforestation, and the overuse of fertilizers in agriculture, are reducing mean oceanic oxygen levels by about two percent.